My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Most people explore along Crater Rim Drive; if you’re feeling adventurous and follow my suggestions, you’ll also drive on Chain of Craters Road and Hilina Pali Road – and Mauna Loa Road if you’re up for some stargazing!

-Throughout Hawaii Volcanoes National Park, there are parking areas and pull-outs where you can stop to enjoy the different volcanic features and sights.
+Throughout Hawaii Volcanoes National Park, there are parking areas and pull-outs where you can stop to enjoy the different volcanic features and sights, plus get out to walk or hike in certain areas.

 Hawaii Volcanoes National Park Lodging